wacfeld/hindsight/README.md

 time range (activity) format: hhmm-hhmm or hhmm\_hhmm, time instant format hhmm
 command format: <mode> \[date1\] \[date2\] \[slags\]
 time format hhmm
-lines starting with # are commented.
+lines starting with # are commented
 everything after a # in a task name is commented

-run in command line with "./hindsight <filename>"

 ## example:
 input file would look like this